Duration and Convexity

 There are several formulas for calculating the duration of specific bonds that are simpler than the above general formula.

-The formula for the duration of a coupon bond is the following:
+The formula for the duration of a coupon bond:

 Duration Formula for Coupon Bond